nbened/Launchlist-Extension-Direct-Download/README.md

 # Welcome, Favorite Beta Tester
-Here's how you install the extension directly:
+Here's how you install the extension directly

 ### Steps
 1. Download the dist.zip